Geometry

 * Conventionalist view: Physical geometry depends on conventions; We can assign any geometry to physical spacetime, as long as we choose our rules for measuring lengths and our physical laws accordingly (Poincaré); A criterion for the choice is the disappearance of universal forces (Reichenbach).

-* End of XIX cy: Trilemma between apriorism, empiricism, conventionalism.
+* End of XIX century: Trilemma between apriorism, empiricism, conventionalism.

-* Helmholtz: Geom is the study of congruences of rigid bodies; this supported geometric conventionalism.
+* Helmholtz: Geometry is the study of congruences of rigid bodies; This supported geometric conventionalism.

 @ General references: Sexl GRG(70) [conventionalism]; Grünbaum 73, in(77); in Torretti 78; Magnani 01.

-@ In relation to special relativity: Schlick; Reichenbach 57; Carnap.
+@ In relation to special relativity: Schlick 20; Reichenbach 57; Carnap 66.